dibrinsofor/notes/readme.md

 # euclid

-A somewhat comprehensive list, with learning notes, of academic papers and books I have read, want to read or am currently reading.
+A somewhat comprehensive list, with learning notes, of academic papers and books I have read, am currently reading or plan to read.

-This content is mostly focused on systems (Databases, Programming Languages, Computer Architecture and Embedded and IoT systems) and every so often, robotics.
+This content is mostly focused on ***computing systems*** and all her friends -- Databases, Programming Languages, Computer Architecture and Embedded and IoT systems.

 **This is nothing more than a _personal_ learning aid.**